Update you browser

 • Does your work fit in a specific genre or is it interdisciplinary?

-Please articulate your intellectual and research process and make a clear relation between this and an example or two from your portfolio.
+Please articulate your intellectual and research process and clearly relate this to an example or two from your portfolio.
 Tell us about the aesthetic, technical, conceptual and critical perspectives that underpin your work.
 Your video should communicate a sense of you and your creative journey and aspirations.

-If you are not a national of a majority English-speaking country you will need the equivalent of an IELTS Academic score of 6.5 with a 6.0 in the Test of Written English (TWE) and at least 5.5 in other skills.
+If you are not a national of a majority English-speaking country you will need the equivalent of an IELTS Academic or UKVI score of 6.5 with a 6.0 in the Test of Written English (TWE) and at least 5.5 in other skills.
 Students achieving a grade of at least 6.0, with a grade of 5.5 in the Test of Written English, may be eligible to take the College’s English for Academic Purposes course to enable them to reach the required standard.

-You are exempt from this requirement if you have received a 2.1 degree or above from a university in a majority English-speaking nation within the last two years.
+You are exempt from this requirement if you have received a 2.1 degree or above from a university in a majority English-speaking nation within the last five years.

 If you need a Student Visa to study at the RCA, you will also need to meet the Home Office’s minimum requirements for entry clearance.